zhuangh/CarND-LaneLines-P1/README.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when the road has wide turns.
-The slopes of the lanes may change ruptly.
+The slopes of the lanes may change ruptly compared to the cached lanes.
+The weighted or averaging lanes may be unstable.

 Another shortcoming could be the steepness of the road.
-The region of interest assumption in this work may not hold so it will introduce more variables which are not controlled in this work.
+The region of interest assumption in this work may not hold.
+So it will introduce more unpredicted variables which are not considered in this work.

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to use curvature detection to get more smooth and continuous the line.

 For steep roads, we should first need to detect the region of interests.